Meike-K/hello_genomics_calc_py36/README.md

 2. Write a Dockerfile for your App.
 3. Write a manifest.json, which defines the interfaces of your app and provides some additional information.
 Use english for every description!
 4. Write a docker-compose.yml and provide sample_date
+5. Ship and respect licences
-5. Write the input_file_mapping.json
+6. Write the input_file_mapping.json
-4. Build and test your application by
+7. Build and test your application by
    `docker-compose -f <your_compose_file> build`
     and `docker-compose -f <your_compose_file> up`
-5. Check your image size: `docker images` gives you an overview.
+8. Check your image size: `docker images` gives you an overview.
    Please go easy with image sizes as starting procedure and memory is limited.
    Think twice before submitting images larger than 1GB.
-5. Push your image to our registry:
+9. Push your image to our registry:
     1. Login to our registry:
        `docker login apps.fastgenomics.org -u fastgenomicsPublic -p /JCiDiuZ6AW/0=ufmvogVzc4/RQfcY0U`
     2. We expect this naming convention for your registry and tag: